 Regular cow’s milk is too high in carbs for a low-carb green keto smoothie so try any of these:

 - coconut milk or cream.
 Both have similar amounts of carbs but coconut cream has a higher fat content.
 Choose coconut cream if you want to boost your fats for the day.

-- ¼ cup heavy cream (mixed with another liquid)
+- ¼ cup heavy cream (single or pouring cream) mixed with another liquid.

-- coconut water (though it has slightly more carbs than the other options)
+- coconut water (though it has more carbs than the other options)

 This is where you can let your creative juices flow – pick your toppings and arrange in neat lines or sprinkle over the top with random flair.